Turn your idea into something tangible you can use to impress.

 By nature MVPs can be polarising.
 The thought of releasing a lean, seemingly unfinished product to your valued customers can sometimes be hard to bear.
 But the whole point of a minimum viable product is that you get something to market as quick as possible to learn more about your customers as quick as possible.

-This phase of the project is always tough and we’ve been through some painful experiences.
-This is because it contradicts the stereotypical product launch.
+This phase of the project is always tough, this is because it contradicts the stereotypical product launch.
 An event usually surrounded by marketing collateral and PR activities where maximising eyeballs is the main objective.

 Otherwise known as a beta release, this lean, stripped back product’s purpose, is to ensure we’re building something that people want.
 We’ll be releasing it to a small group of early adopters.
 Included in the MVP scope will be the leanest versions of the most valuable and totally necessary features.
 As always time and cost is at the forefront of this decision making process.